Rumor Central: Yankees interested in Rangers' Jurickson Profar?

-Despite another down season offensively in the major leagues, former Texas Rangers top prospect Jurickson Profar has drawn interest from many teams, Evan Grant of the Dallas Morning News reports.
+Despite another down season offensively for the Texas Rangers, former top prospect Jurickson Profar has drawn interest from many clubs, Evan Grant of the Dallas Morning News reports.

 One of those teams is the New York Yankees, Joel Sherman of the New York Post writes.
 Sherman notes that the Yankees' excess pitching has caught the eye of the Rangers.